-You can also configure bucket permissions using s3cmd
+You can also configure a bucket policy with s3cmd.

-To allow public read access to all objects in a Space, first create a public-policy.json
+To allow public read access to all objects in a Space, create a file named public-policy.json:

 {